 I think this low carb hummus with artichoke is a fantastic substitute for chickpea hummus.
 It comes so close to the real thing I bet no one would guess it's made of cauliflower and artichoke bottoms!
 My husband and kids loved it.
 I'm predicting it will become a staple in our house…

 And you can't have a low carb hummus without the perfect”dippers”.
 We thought the crispy almond sesame crackers and Sukrin Oat Sesame Bread were perfect for this dip.
 Both the crackers and the bread are very easy to make and they taste so good.

 The crackers consisted of mixing a few ingredients to form a dough, then I rolled it out, cut it into squares and baked.
 Just cook, break apart, and 40 tasty crackers are ready to be enjoyed!

 The Sukrin bread mix was easy, too.
 Just add water!
 I spooned it into two long logs on oiled parchment and then with oiled hands, coaxed it into two smooth logs.
 I baked the bread for an hour and cut it into 40 pieces – the perfect number for appetizers.
 Here is my review of the bread.

 Crackers and bread are not necessary if you're pressed for time.
-This artichoke hummus dip was great on fresh cut vegetables, too!
+This low carb hummus was great on fresh cut vegetables, too!

-This Low Carb Artichoke Hummus is 4 net carbs per 1/4 cup serving.
+This Low Carb Hummus With Artichoke is 4 net carbs per 1/4 cup serving.